 A judge may deviate from the guidelines for good cause, but this is rare.

-What Is Child Support Supposed To Be Used For?
+What Is Child Support Supposed to Be Used For?

 Child support, along with each parent’s contribution to daily expenses during his or her parenting time, is intended to cover most of the receiving parent’s costs of raising the child.
+These costs include food, clothing, toiletries, and other basic necessities your child needs.
+Significant and extraordinary costs are typically divided between the parties by proportion of their combined monthly incomes.

 Child support is often a significant source of friction between divorced parents.
 The paying parent often feels the money is not being used to the children’s benefit while the receiving parent may believe the money is not nearly enough to cover the true cost of raising a child.